rohan843/cybersecurity-notes/README.md

 **Playbook**: A manual that provides details about any operational action.
 They essentially guide security analysts on how to respond to a security incident before, during and after it has occurred.
 Different organizations have different playbooks, but the idea is to provide a step by step guide to the security analysts to complete specific tasks.

+Consider as an example a forensic team investigating a security breach at a medical company for insurance purposes.
+In a forensic investigation, we may follow one of 2 playbooks:

+1.

 **Network Protocol Analyser**: [aka Packet Sniffer] This is a tool designed to capture and analyse data traffic within a network.
 These tools therefore keep a record of all the data that a computer within an organization's network encounters.
 For e.g., tcpdump and Wireshark.